The New Faculty Institute (NFI) fosters a spirit of intellectual curiosity and community among UMass Dartmouth’s new faculty hires every year.

-- engage faculty in an active, rigorous teaching and scholarship program
+- engage and support faculty in an active, rigorous teaching and scholarship program

-- developing and maintaining your dossier for annual reviews and contract renewals
+- create and maintain a dossier for annual reviews and contract renewals

-- creating a plan for tenure (sessions will be devoted to helping new faculty consider how they plan to develop their teaching and research agenda as they move toward tenure)
+- create a plan for tenure (specific sessions will be devoted to helping new faculty consider how they plan to develop their teaching and research agenda as they move toward tenure)